diegochagas/compare-columns/README.md

 # Compare Columns

-Web app to compare columns from json, csv and xlsx files.
+Web app to compare columns from csv files.

 ## Used technologies